Astribot S1 – When the Demo Misrepresents Capability

 The depth map of a stereoscopic D-series RealSense can be seen in the center of the above 3 images.
 The colour gradients represent a range of distances.
 The black areas in the depth map image are undefined and contain no data at all, so for a sensor of this type the blotchy blue data would be all that’s visible of the carafe!
 On the right side we can see the depth map from the ToF-sensor of an L-series RealSense.
 With this sensing approach the carafe barely registers any depth at all – it looks like a ghostly magnification of the contours!

 Astribot promises a +/- 0.03 mm precision for the robot, and this could well be true for the robotic arms (these are after all an off-the-shelf technology).
-But, in order for this kind of precision to be effectively applicable in an autonomous setting the CV sensing stack needs an order of magnitude more precision to be able to effectively interact with the world!
+But, in order for this kind of precision to be effectively applicable in an autonomous setting the CV sensing stack needs materially higher precision and robustness than commodity depth under the conditions shown.

 Example 3: The “no teleoperation” teleoperation demo.